jbanaszczyk/pms5003/API.md

 Described in [Initialization C++ Style](README.md#initialization-c-style)

-## #define NOMINMAX

-It is a common meaning of NOMINMAX.
-It introduces function templates min() and max() instead of macros.

-Unfortunately Arduino does not implement C++ Standard Library, there is a lack of `std::common_type`, so my implementation is not complete.
-Uncomment at your own risk.

 # tribool.h

 It is a port of [boost.tribool](http://www.boost.org/doc/libs/1_63_0/doc/html/tribool.html) library - tristate logic: yes/no/unknown.
 It is used as a type of return value of `isModeActive()` and `isModeSleep()`.
 Sample code: